CassiusCle/kpn_dsh_helloworld/README.md

 ## Introduction
 Welcome to the DSH tutorial: Hello World!
 In this tutorial, you will learn how to set up a simple *Hello World!* service that sends messages to a topic on KPN's Data Services Hub (DSH).

+**For who?**
+This tutorial is for everyone who wants to work with the DSH and is looking for a place to start.
+The tutorial is designed to require as little technical knowledge of the as possible and should be completeable after having had only a brief (high-level) introduction into the DSH and how it works.

 **Prerequisites:**
  - Install Docker
  - Install Maker